BlackPaladin2022/Translation-Patches/README.md

 6. Dude, your patches suck!
 Do something better!

-Your entitled to your opinion.
+You're entitled to your opinion.
 If you can work better than me, feel free to do so.
 Otherwise, back off!